-Made In has three cookware options: fully-clad stainless steel, non-stick, and carbon steel (I get into the details of these in a minute).
+Made In has four cookware options: fully-clad stainless steel, non-stick, copper, and carbon steel (I get into the details of these in a minute).

 Similar to All-Clad, Made In stainless steel cookware is fully-clad.
 But, unlike All-Clad, which offers several collections with various core materials and construction, every Made In stainless steel piece is constructed with five bonded layers of steel and aluminum.